Willa2023/Willa2023/README.md

 ## About me

 Hi，I‘m Willa.
-I recently graduated in Software Development and looking for a developer job.
-I’m a fast learner, eager to use my skills in real-world projects, and always keen to learn more.
-I’m excited to contribute to and grow with your team.
+I recently graduated with a Master’s in Software Development in June 2024 and am currently seeking a developer position.
+I am a fast learner, enthusiastic about applying my skills to real-world projects, and always eager to expand my knowledge.
+I am excited about the opportunity to contribute to and grow with your team.

 ### Skills

+Programming: Java, C#, .NET, JavaScript, React, TypeScript, Node.js, SQL
+Cloud: Azure App Service, Azure Storage, Azure SQL